 Dave Shrum (left) and Floyd Carter.
 Flying Lines photo.

 A variety of planes kept the grass circle busy.
-From foreground: John Thompson's Yuvenko Fast Combat plane, Craig Bartlett's Tutor, and two of Gary Weems' Flite Streaks.
+From foreground: John Thompson's Yuvenko Fast Combat plane, Craig Bartlett's Tutor, and Gary Weems' Buster and Flite Streak.
 Flying Lines photo.

 Gary Weems flies his yellow Flite Streak.
 Jerry Eichten photo.